 Every state and territory must meet the minimum national standards as a starting point.
 From there they have the flexibility to provide further concessions to meet their DPP holders’ needs.
 This is why parking permit regulations differ in each state and territory.

 Even though rules differ from area to area, most DPP holders need to renew the permit with their local authority every three to five years.
+Here’s our advice on how to renew your disability parking permit.

 Click these links for detailed information on how to get a disability parking permit in your state or territory: